Find out how you can reduce waste even further.

 How to avoid junk mail

-Fed up of receiving endless junk mail?
-You can opt out of addressed junk mail by registering with the
+If you are fed up of receiving endless junk mail, you can opt out of addressed junk mail by registering with the

 Mail Preference Scheme.
 You can also